Manindra29/XQMode/releases/XQMode - ReadMe.txt

 XQMode v0.3 alpha for Processing - ReadMe
 ----------------------------------------------------------------------------------------------------------------------------------

 XQMode requires Processing 2.0a8 or later.
 Java version 1.6 Update 33 and upwards is recommended.
-XQMode will need some modifications to your Processing app in order to run.
+At this moment, XQMode will need some modifications to your Processing app in order to run.
 It’s suggested that you make a backup of your Processing app before proceeding further.